locustio/locust/docs/writing-a-locustfile.rst

 a TaskSet.

 A TaskSet is, like its name suggests, a collection of tasks.
-These tasks are normal python callables and - if we were loadtesting an auction website - could do stuff like "loading the start page", "searching for some product" and "making a bid".
+These tasks are normal python callables and - if we were load-testing an auction website - could do stuff like "loading the start page", "searching for some product" and "making a bid".

 When a load test is started, each instance of the spawned Locust classes will start executing their